yhtMinceraft1010X/liferay-portal/modules/util/source-formatter/src/main/resources/documentation/check/gradle_dependency_artifacts_check.markdown

 ## GradleDependencyArtifactsCheck

 Do not use `default` as the version number in gradle files.
-Instead use the exact version:
+Instead, use the exact version:

 ```